-While larger metros saw much larger impacts on their transportation systems, small and mid-sized metros like the City of Akron also experienced significant impacts.
+While larger metros saw much larger impacts on their transportation systems, small and mid-sized metros like Akron also experienced significant impacts.
 This is due to a variety of reasons, mainly that larger metros have a proportionally larger population of workers that can work from home or drive a personal vehicle to avoid transit.
 Cities like Akron have a larger share of workers that have no other choice but to ride transit.
-Still, local transit agencies METRO and PARTA suffered many challenges throughout the pandemic.
+Still, local transit agencies suffered many challenges throughout the pandemic.